Make Your Next Trip Extraordinary

 Mini-Mal in Chapinero: It’s known for sourcing many of its ingredients from local farmers and indigenous communities, and emphasizing organic and environmentally friendly practices.
 The menu showcases the diverse landscapes and cultural influences of Colombia, including Amazonian, Pacific, and Andean flavors.

-El Chato in Chapinero: Seasonal, unusual, and forgotten Colombian ingredients make the cut at this hip restaurant that, as of 2024, occupies the 25th spot on the list of the World’s 50 Best Restaurants.
+El Chato in Chapinero: Seasonal, unusual, and forgotten Colombian ingredients make the cut at this hip restaurant that in 2025 was name the Best Restaurant in Latin America.
 The two-story space is intimate and bustling, with a moodily lit dining room on the ground floor.
 The chef, Alvaro Clavijo, takes classic, local dishes and delivers his personal twist; imagine chicken hearts, new potatoes, egg yolk, and sorrel.

 Lechona, a classic Colombian party dish: You can’t go wrong with a pig that’s been slow-roasted for hours, liberally seasoned with herbs and spices, and stuffed with rice, egg, and vegetables.
 This absolutely delicious dish is widely available in Paloquemao market (see “Cheap Thrills”).